projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 IA32_FEATURE_CONTROL
 --------------------

-The hypervisor will opt-in to SGX for VM if SGX is enabled for VM.
+The hypervisor will opt in to SGX for VM if SGX is enabled for VM.

 * MSR_IA32_FEATURE_CONTROL_LOCK is set
 * MSR_IA32_FEATURE_CONTROL_SGX_GE is set